 The Credit Risk Management Group of the Risk Management Department manages all credit risks associated with the Group's operations both in Japan and overseas in order to ensure the soundness of the Group's loan asset portfolio.
-The Bank's borrower credit rating system, which is an essential part of its credit risk management, together with other internal rating systems, is operated by the Credit

-Planning Group of the Business Support Department (Credit Planning Group of the Credit Support Department from April 3, 2023), designed and supervised by the Credit Risk Management Group of the Risk Management Department, which is independent from the credit department (i.e., the Business Support Department (Credit Support Department from April 3, 2023)), and verified for appropriateness of the system by the Risk Management Group of the Risk Management Department.
+The Bank's borrower credit rating system, which is an essential part of its credit risk management, together with other internal rating systems, is operated by the Credit Planning Group of the Credit Support Department, designed and supervised by the Credit Risk Management Group, which is independent from the credit department (Credit Support Department), and verified for appropriateness of the system by the Risk Management Group of the Risk Management Department.
 This structure has been designed so that the internal credit rating system will function appropriately through mutual checks and balances between these three groups.

 In addition, the Audit Department checks whether credit risk management is conducted appropriately in accordance with the relevant rules through such means as validation of the self-assessment process.
 The Credit Risk Management Group uses statistical methods and other methods to quantify latent credit risks intrinsic to the Bank's entire loan portfolio.
 This enables the Bank to accurately assess the scale of potential risk, monitor any concentration of loans to particular large-scale borrowers or specific industries, and thus control the portfolio to avoid excessive credit risk.